Fondation Recherches 3R - Page d'accueil

 Figure 1

-To overcome this limitation, methods for cryopreservation of trout hepatocytes have been developed.
-The project tested two extrapolation models for prediction of in-vivo metabolic rates of xenobiotics from in-vitro intrinsic clearance rates as measured in the hepatocyte assay (Han et al. 2007, Cowan-Ellsberry et al. 2008).
-The models work well but would gain from improved knowledge on physiological scaling factors (cf. Tables 1, 2).
+The project tested two extrapolation models for the prediction of the in-vivo metabolic rates of xenobiotics from the intrinsic clearance rates that were measured in the in-vitro hepatocyte assay.
+The models work well but would gain from an improved knowledge of physiological scaling factors.

 Conclusions and Relevance for 3R